-- 17b.120 The minimum requirements for the award of an Ordinary Degree are normally: - a. satisfactory completion of Levels 7 and 8 of the programme, or their equivalent - b. a minimum of 40% in each of six modules or their equivalent at Level 9, and - c.
+17b.120 The minimum requirements for the award of an Ordinary Degree are normally:

+- a. satisfactory completion of Levels 7 and 8 of the programme, or their equivalent - b. satisfactory completion of any designated core modules, and - c. a minimum of 40% in each of six modules or their equivalent at Level 9, and - d.
 360 SCQF points at SCQF Level 7 or higher, of which a minimum of 100 must be at SCQF Level 9 or higher.